← SCRUDGE REPORT

 SecurityWeek · FRIDAY, MAY 8, 2026

-Vulnerability in Claude's Chrome Extension Allowed External Takeover of the AI Agent
+Vulnerability in Claude's Chrome Extension Allowed Full Takeover of AI Agent Sessions

 Claude's Chrome extension could read what you were browsing.
 A vulnerability meant external actors could also read what you were browsing.
 The vulnerability existed because the extension's code had an edge case.
 No one ran the scenario where an attacker used the edge case.
 This is normal.